Artinep/MeCam/README.md

 - Available on most mainnet blockchain network.

 # Fee
-You have to pay a small fee of $2 a month to use the app.
+It's free, but starting a token stream and withdrawing token cost ETH as a gas fee running smart contract.
 The app is yours and involves no third parties.